huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 1-6-2025

-I decided to change some of my project. originally, I had planned to laser cut the logo onto a wooden board.
-However, I felt like it would be more creative to make my board multilayered, laser cutting a different part of the stadium on each board, which when combined, would create a 3d effect similar to the image below.
-Additionally, I found it too difficult to do the scores of the athletic games of charlotte Latin, because doing so would not allow me to do what i had intended to do which was to update the scores live.
-After talking to Mr. Teets I found out that this wad not possible to do for Charlotte Latin.
+I decided to change some of my projects.
+Originally, I had planned to laser-cut the logo onto a wooden board.
+However, I felt like it would be more creative to make my board multilayered, laser cutting a different part of the stadium on each board, which, when combined, would create a 3d effect similar to the image below.
+Additionally, I found it too difficult to do the scores of the athletic games of Charlotte Latin, because doing so would not allow me to do what I had intended to do, which was to update the scores live.
+After talking to Mr. Teets, I found out that this was not possible to do for Charlotte Latin.
 Instead, I shifted the focus to doing the scores of NFL games, specifically Panthers games.
-The stadium is for an aesthetic effect, and below the words "Carolina panthers" will be engraved, as well as the logo.
-Below this will be the led display.
-This will either be small led boards or a neon light display which will feature the panthers name in the retro font. actually retro font for name listed above but something else to display scores probably.
+The stadium is for an aesthetic effect, and below the words "Carolina Panthers" will be engraved, as well as the logo.
+Below this will be the LED display.

 ### Description of final project choice, why chosen, and what successful project would do

-The project that I will be doing is a wooden scoreboard that displays the scores from NFL games, specifically the carolina panthers games.
+The project that I will be doing is a wooden scoreboard that displays the scores from NFL games, specifically the Carolina Panthers games.
 The project will automatically update the scores based on the game live.
-So for example, if the panthers score a touchdown, the score will then be displayed on the screens on the board.
-This is achievable by using the ESPN public API, and creating a code that will search fir games and scores and retrieve them.
+So, for example, if the Panthers score a touchdown, the score will then be displayed on the screens on the board.
+This is achievable by using the ESPN public API, and creating a code that will search for games and scores and retrieve them.

 ### Attribution of project serving as inspiration, including the original author/maker and source (adafruit, instructables, etc.)